 Learn the lingo

 CN23 – This is a customs declaration form.
-Depending on the service and country you are posting to, this will need to be filled out and attached to every item you send to the EU in the event of a No Deal Brexit.
+Depending on the service and country you are posting to, this will need to be filled out and attached to every item you send to the EU at the end of the transition period.

 CUSTOMS DUTY – A fee placed on gifts or goods sent into the UK from outside the EU.
 The duty is payable if the items are above a certain value.
 The charges are applied by Border Force on behalf of Government.
 At the end of the transition period, the rules on customs duties for goods coming into the UK from the EU may change.

 EORI (ECONOMIC OPERATOR REGISTRATION AND IDENTIFICATION) NUMBER – This is an ID code used to track and register customs information in the EU.
 Currently all businesses importing or exporting goods from countries outside the EU need one.
-In the event of a No Deal Brexit, UK businesses may need an EORI number to trade with EU countries.
+At the end of the transition period, UK businesses may need an EORI number to trade with EU countries.
 Visit https://www.gov.uk/eori for more information.

 EUROPEAN UNION (EU) – A political and economic union of 27 member states.
 The EU was established in 1957.

 HMRC – Her Majesty's Revenue & Customs.
 The government body responsible for charging and applying any Customs fees on goods imported into the UK.
-These charges may include Excise Duty, Import VAT and Customs Duty.
+These charges may include Import VAT and customs and excise duties.
 The charges are applied by Border Force under the direction of HMRC.